telerik/blazor-docs/_contentTemplates/chart/link-to-basics.md

 You can control how transparent the series fill is through the `Opacity` property. `0` means a completely transparent series, and `1` means a completely opaque (non-transparent) fill.
 You can use decimal values to set the desired transparency (for example, `Opacity="0.3"`).
 #end

+#configurable-nested-chart-settings
+### Configurable Nested Chart Settings

+When configuring nested properties and child elements in your chart, the inner tags will contain their parent tag name and add specifics to its end.
+In general the structure of such nested tags will be `<Chart*Category**Specifics*>` where the Category can be one of the following:
+* SeriesItems
+* CategoryAxes
+* Title
+* Legend
+* ChartXAxes
+* ChartYAxes
+* and others

+#end

+#configurable-nested-chart-settings-categorical

+An example of this is the rotation the Labels of a [categorical](%slug components/chart/databind%#series-types) chart.
+You can use the `ChartCategoryAxes` > `ChartCategoryAxis` > `ChartCategoryAxisLabels` > `ChartCategoryAxisLabelsRotation` and set the `Angle` property to the desired value in degrees (they might be negative or positive numbers).
+By using similar approach you can take control over `ChartCategoryAxisLabelsMargin` (add margin for top, bottom, left and right), `ChartCategoryAxisLabelsPadding` (add padding for top, bottom, left and right) and others.

+This approach is not limited only to the Labels but can be applied to all Category tags who are applicable for the chart type, for example the Chart Title `ChartTitle` > `ChartTitleMargin`.

+#end

+#configurable-nested-chart-settings-numerical

+ For [numerical](%slug components/chart/databind%#series-types) charts you can rotate the Labels for `ChartXAxes` or `ChartYAxes` depending on your application design needs and layout.
+This can be done by `ChartXAxes` > `ChartXAxis` > `ChartXAxisLabelsRotation` and set the `Angle` property to the desired value in degrees (they might be negative or positive numbers).
+By using similar approach you can take control over `ChartXAxisLabelsBorder` (add borders), `ChartXAxisLabelsMargin` (add margin for top, bottom, left and right) and others.

+This approach is not limited only to the Labels but can be applied to all Category tags who are applicable for the chart type, for example the Chart Title `ChartTitle` > `ChartTitleMargin`.

+#end

+#configurable-nested-chart-settings-axis-free

+For [axis-free](%slug components/chart/databind%#series-types) charts you can rotate their Labels, Title, Legend and others.
+Example for doing so is customizing the Chart Series Labels by `ChartSeriesItems` > `ChartSeries` > `ChartSeriesLabels`.

+This approach is not limited only to the Labels but can be applied to all Category tags who are applicable for the chart type, for example the Chart Title `ChartTitle` > `ChartTitleMargin`.

+#end